unisa-hpc/synergy-sc-ae/training-dataset/README.md

 3. Run `source process_microbenchmarks.sh` to parse the logs and create the data for the training of the model.
     - the dataset will be in the `/models-validation/data/training-data` folder

+**Note: if for any reason you stop the micro-benchmarks while running, you should also cleanup the created `logs/` folder.**

 > ### Reproduce on a cluster (with NVGPUFREQ SLURM plugin) Make sure that your current working directory is the folder containing this README.md file: `training-dataset`.